Tree - Course Schedule

 It’s very important to understand why the above code won’t work and how to make it work.
 Consider the below example.

-• We will start with 0 which does not have any dependency.
+0which does not have any dependency. - Process

 flowchart LR